 Workers’ rights to time off work

-Employees who work a 5-day week are usually entitled to 5.6 weeks of paid holiday per year, which should be compensated in the usual way.
-This is a statutory right that applies to employees working fixed or irregular hours, agency workers and zero hour contract workers.
+Most workers in the UK are entitled to 5.6 weeks of paid holiday per year, which should be compensated in the usual way.
+This is a statutory right that applies to those working fixed or irregular hours, agency workers and zero hour contract workers.
+Part-time workers’ holiday entitlement is calculated on a pro rata basis.

 Employees on maternity leave, paternity leave, adoption leave and sick leave also continue to accrue annual leave in the usual way during their period of leave.